Willy-Kimura/BootMeUp/README.md

 End If
 ```

-As shown, there are two properties at play here:
+As seen, there are two properties at play here:

 - The property `AdministrativeMode` lets you check whether your application is currently being run with Administrative privileges.
 - The property `Exception` provides error information regarding the failed addition of the program either to the *Registry* or the Windows *Startup* Folder.